orivann/aquapump-app/README.md

    terraform -chdir=terraform init
    terraform -chdir=terraform apply
    ```
-4. After `apply` finishes, use the reported `public_ip` output to connect and verify the cluster.
+4. After `apply` finishes, use the reported `public_ip`, `iam_instance_profile`, and `security_group_id` outputs to connect and verify the cluster.
 The bootstrap script stores the Argo CD admin password on the node at `/root/argocd-initial-admin-password` once the control plane is healthy:
    ```bash
    ssh -i ~/.ssh/aquapump-europe.pem ubuntu@<EC2_IP>
    kubectl get pods -n aquapump-prod